Abundance Acres Farm

 Duck

 Fresh/Frozen.
-Seasonally pasture-raised Grimaud-hybrid Pekin ducklings fed local non-GMO no-spray feed.
-Whole AVAILABLE FROM MID-MAY $8.00/lb
+Grimaud-hybrid Pekin ducklings fed local feed.
+Whole and cuts, from $8.00/lb

 Duck